spice-h2020/manifest/sm_scenario/README.md

 Every activity performed in a stage is associated to a script (`prov:Plan`), which can be defined separately.

-For instance, the preparation stage (which is not explicitly described) has one activity `ex:preparation_1_1`, representing the launch of the social media campaign.
+For instance, the preparation stage (which is not explicitly described as such) has one activity `ex:preparation_1_1`, representing the launch of the social media campaign.
 This activity is associated to a responsible agent, having a role and a script `ex:preparation_script_1` (more agents with different roles and scripts can be associated to the same activity).

 ```
 "@id":"ex:preparation_1_1",